stoft/openmft/README.md

 outboundDir | string | Root directory where the agent puts outbound files (from the MFT network to an external source) | M | | O |

 ### Transfer Resource
+A definition of a transfer between two or more agents (1:1, M:M).

 Property | Type | Description | C | R | U | D
 --- | --- | --- | --- | --- | --- | ---